PravatSutar/RestAPI-to-Kafka-Topic/README.md

 <Project Home Dir>java -jar target/RestToKafkaUtility-1.0-SNAPSHOT.jar

 The application will keep on running and consume the data from the rest api end-point on every 7 seconds.
+Note: Before running the application, start the Zookeeper and Kafka; the steps are defined below.

 Setup Zookeeper in Window
 -------------------------------------------